nive927/Pothole-and-Plain-Road-Classification/README.md

 pip3 install -r requirements.txt
 ```
 ## Instructions
-- [ ] Step-by-step guide to setup the environment
 - [ ] Link to the dataset hosted as a drive link
 - [ ] Modifications to the code to run on another system (like changes to the basedir variable)
 - [ ] Running on jupyter